-Arthritis is a common condition which causes pain, swelling and inflammation and often stiffness in the joints of the body.
+Arthritis is a common condition that causes pain, swelling, inflammation and often stiffness in the joints of the body.

-For more information on arthritis and how osteopathy can help you to manage your arthritis, click here.
+For more information on arthritis and how osteopathy can help manage the condition, click here.

 How can osteopaths help?

-The gentle manipulative and massage techniques from osteopaths can help some arthritis sufferers.
-Treatment is individual, gently moving and stretching an arthritic joint and massaging surrounding muscles and tissues can help ease some of the discomfort.
+Gentle manipulative and massage techniques by osteopaths can help some arthritis sufferers.
+Treatment is individual, gently moving and stretching an arthritic joint, massaging surrounding muscles and tissues to help ease discomfort.
 Sometimes an osteopath may work on general mobility of the other joints and muscles in the body to help the mechanics of the body work better.
 Osteopaths may also give advice on exercises, diet, posture and changes to lifestyle.
-X-rays, scans or other tests may be required and your osteopath may refer you to your GP for any additional investigations and treatment
+X-rays, scans or other tests may be required and an osteopath may refer you to your GP for any additional investigations and treatment